GammaDeltaII/4PlayerChess/README.md

     - `py -v` (Windows)
 - On Windows, if Python version < 3.6, use `python` instead of `py`.
 To force latest version 3, use `py -3`, if needed.

-## Contact
+## Contribute / Contact
-If you have any questions or you would like to contribute to this project, please contact [GDII](https://www.chess.com/member/gdii) (or on Discord: GammaDeltaII).
+If you would like to contribute to this project, feel free to create a pull request.
+Contact: [GDII](https://www.chess.com/member/gdii) (a.k.a.
+GammaDeltaII on Discord).

 ## Repository
 https://github.com/GammaDeltaII/4PlayerChess